On the Complexity of the Orbit Problem: LRS of order three

-In this section we will focus on Skolem's problem for linear recurrent sequences of depth $3$.
-The characteristic equation of such a sequence may have either three distinct roots $\alpha,\beta,\gamma$, or one repeated root $\alpha$ and one simple root $\beta$.
-If the three roots are distinct, we are concerned with solving for $n\in\mathbb{N}$ equations of the form
+We now move to the problem of determining whether a linear recurrence sequence $\lrs{u}$ of order $3$ over $\alg$ contains zero as an element.
+The characteristic equation of such a sequence may have either three distinct (real or complex) roots, or one repeated real root and one simple real root, or one real root of multiplicity $3$.
+Thus, the $n$-th element of the sequence is given by one of the following:

+Finding the zeros of LRS of the form (\ref{eq: skolem.rec3}) is trivial: simply check whether the quadratic $Cn^2 + Bn + A$ has roots which are natural numbers.
+Thus, we focus on the remaining two possibilities.
+We will consider only non-degenerate sequences: the ratios of the roots $\alpha,\beta,\gamma$ are not roots of unity.

-where $A,B,C,\alpha,\beta,\gamma\in\mathbb{A}$ are given and non-zero (if any of them is $0$, then the sequence satisfies a recurrence relation of smaller depth).
-Then (\ref{eq: skolem 3})\textbf{ }is equivalent to
+First we consider $\lrs{u}$ given by (\ref{eq: skolem.rec111}).
+Notice that $A,B,C,\alpha,\beta,\gamma$ are all non-zero, otherwise the sequence satisfies a recurrence relation of lower order.
+Thus, we can rearrange $u_n=0$ to obtain: